Noman-dev3/My-mart1/README.md

 CREATE POLICY "Site content is viewable by everyone."
 ON "siteContent" FOR SELECT USING (true);
 DROP POLICY IF EXISTS "Admins can manage site content."
 ON "siteContent";
 CREATE POLICY "Admins can manage site content."
 ON "siteContent" FOR ALL USING (true); -- Simplified for admin panel

+-- RLS Policies for admin_activity table
+ALTER TABLE admin_activity ENABLE ROW LEVEL SECURITY;
+DROP POLICY IF EXISTS "Admins can manage admin activity."
+ON admin_activity;
+CREATE POLICY "Admins can manage admin activity."
+ON admin_activity FOR ALL USING (true);

 -- Function to get distinct categories